flipperdevices/flipperzero-firmware/README.md

 * Card
   - Stores data about one card from the deck
   - Properties
-    - pip: the symbol (0:spades, 1:hearths, 2:diamonds, 3:clubs)
+    - pip: the symbol (0: spades, 1: hearths, 2: diamonds, 3: clubs)
     - character: the letter for the card (2 is 0, A is 12)
     - disabled: can be used freely.
 I used it to hide the card during animation
     - flipped: if this is set to true, instead of the card graphics the backside will be rendered